-Results: Results showed that N-5-Azido-2-nitrobenzoyloxysuccinimide cross linkers were found to be the favored linker for conjugating of C595 on the surface of mesoporous silica nanospheres.
+Results: Results showed that N-5-Azido-2-nitrobenzoyloxysuccinimide cross-linkers were suitable for conjugation of C595 on the surface of mesoporous silica nanospheres.
 Protein measurement assay indicated that 8% antibodies were attached on the surface of mesoporous silica nanospheres and TGA and ICP-AES results demonstrated that 19 wt% Gd3+-DTTA were loaded into C595-MSN-Gd3+.
 Furthermore, the obtained data showed a powerful relaxations as well as selective MUC-1 antigen binding to the cell.

-Conclusion: Based on the results come across the present study MSN-Gd3+-C595 nanoprobe may be a potential prostate molecular imaging and provided a critical guideline in selecting these nanoparticles as an appropriate contrast agent for nanomedicine applications.
+Conclusion: Based on the results of the present study, MSN-Gd3+-C595 nanoprobe may be a potential prostate molecular imaging and may provide critical guideline in selecting these nanoparticles as an appropriate contrast agent for nanomedicine applications.